Bengal's Raj Bhavan decides to open doors to commoners | Politics

 - India

-In a historic move, the Raj Bhavan has decided to open its doors to the common people, a senior official said on Wednesday.
+In a historic move, the Raj Bhavan in Kolkata has decided to open its doors to the common people, a senior official said on Wednesday.

+However, the date of opening of the governor's official residence for the common people and the daily timing is yet to be known.

-The Raj Bhavan will soon start a 'heritage walk' on the premises, a statement issued by the governor's resident said.
+A 'heritage walk' will soon be organised on the premises, a statement issued by the Raj Bhavan said.

+''On Monday, Governor Bose hosted a dinner at the Raj Bhavan in honour of the President where the Chief Minister was also present.
+The President then handed over a symbolic key to her.

 The book, published by the Raj Bhavan, showcases the various events attended by Bose in the first 100 days of assuming the office of the governor of West Bengal.